KenzKD/ColemakDH-Alternative-ANSI/README.md

 # ColemakDH-BetterANSI

-I made a slightly better version for the Colemak DH Layout on ANSI so that it is closer to what was advertised on the [ColemakDH site](https://colemakmods.github.io/mod-dh/) which you can download [here](https://github.com/bobettes1/ColemakDH-BetterANSI/blob/main/colemaka.zip)
+I made a version for the Colemak DH Layout on to suit my laptop keyboard so that it is closer to what was advertised on the [ColemakDH site](https://colemakmods.github.io/mod-dh/).
+I know that the curl mod gets sacrificed here but this is the best compromise I could come up with for my laptop since some of my keycaps dont match with others.

 I used the original [ColemakDH for matrix](https://github.com/ColemakMods/mod-dh/tree/master/klc) as a basis and then changed it a bit so that the :
 * CAPSLOCK was mapped to be BACKSPACE